Home iOS Deferred Deep Link Implementation (Swift)

 /// test=1&a=b&c=d => ["test":"1","a":"b","c":"d"]

-/// Parse URL query into a [String: String] dictionary
+/// Parse the URL query into a [String: String] array

 public var queryParameters: [String: String]? {